AP source: Falcons trade receiver Mohamed Sanu to Patriots - WHIZ News

-ATLANTA (AP) — A person within the NFL says the Atlanta Falcons have traded receiver Mohamed Sanu to the New England Patriots for a second-round draft pick in 2020.
+ATLANTA (AP) — The Atlanta Falcons traded receiver Mohamed Sanu to the New England Patriots for a second-round draft pick in 2020, according to a person within the NFL.

-The person spoke to The Associated Press on condition of anonymity because the teams are still completing Tuesday’s deal, which was first reported by ESPN.
+The person spoke to The Associated Press on condition of anonymity because the teams were still completing Tuesday’s deal, which was first reported by ESPN.

 The move signaled the Falcons are already looking to the future just seven weeks into the season.
 Atlanta (1-6) is mired in a five-game losing streak and off to its worst start since 2007.